AviatrixSystems/avxlabs-docs/ace_pro/docs/lab10.md

 Create Rule
 ```

-At this point, there would be one uncommitted rule at the very top, as depicted below.
+At this point, there should be just one uncommitted rule at the very top, as depicted below.

 ```{figure} images/lab10-rule2.png
 ---